zdravkov/kendo-docs/api/wrappers/jsp/datasource/transport-update.md

 ### cache `boolean`

 If set to false, it will force requested pages not to be cached by the browser.
-Setting cache to false also appends a query string parameter,
+Setting cache to false also appends a query string parameter, "_=[TIMESTAMP]", to the URL.
+Refer to the jQuery.ajax documentation for further info.

 #### Example
     <kendo:dataSource-transport-update cache="cache">